robusta-dev/holmesgpt/README.md

   </p>
 </div>

 The only AI assistant that investigates incidents **like a human does** - by looking at alerts and fetching missing data until it finds the root cause.
-Powered by OpenAI or any tool-calling LLM of your choice, including open source models.
+Powered by OpenAI, Azure AI, AWS Bedrock, or any tool-calling LLM of your choice, including open source models.

 ### What Can HolmesGPT Do?
 - **Investigate Incidents (AIOps)** from PagerDuty/OpsGenie/Prometheus/Jira/more